 2002 B.Sc. in Economics, University of Essex, United Kingdom.

-2012 – Professor in Economics, IPAG Business School, Paris, France.
+2012 – Professor of Environmental Economics, IPAG Business School, Paris, France.

 2010 – 2012 Economist, Central Bank of Luxembourg, Luxembourg.